vjegorovs/js-base/README.md

-## Starting point for a project with configured webpack, webpack-dev-server, babel, corejs
+## Starting point for a project with configured webpack, webpack-dev-server, babel, sass, corejs

-## Source files in src/, webpack result files appear in assets/scripts/
+- Source files in src/, webpack bundle files appear in assets/
+- for dev build css-in-js is used
+- for prod css is compiled into assets/css/

 ### Steps to begin: